Skip to main content

 Who is eligible to file INZ 1198?

 The INZ 1198 form is designed for individuals seeking a Partner of a New Zealander Resident Visa, which permits indefinite living, working, and studying in New Zealand.
-This form is specifically for applicants with partners who are New Zealand citizens or residents.
-For comprehensive guidance, please consult the official instructions.
+This application is specifically for those whose partner holds New Zealand citizenship or residency.
+For the most up-to-date requirements, consult the official INZ 1198 instructions.

 When will INZ 1198 be processed and what is the workflow?